RafeFarrant/factor-backtester/README.md

 ## Built with

-Python · pandas · NumPy · yfinance · matplotlib

----
+Python, pandas, NumPy, yfinance, matplotlib

-*Built as a personal project extending quantitative analysis from a Lloyds Wealth placement.
-Feedback welcome.*
+Built as a personal project extending some quantitative analysis from a Lloyds Wealth placement.
+Feedback welcome.